-At Wingate we are experienced in providing tailored investment advice to trustees and to those who are considering establishing a trust.
-Not only do we provide advice in managing the investments of a trust, but we also help you fulfil your role as trustee ensuring that you meet your obligations and legal duties to give you peace of mind.
-Our advice is independent, and we have advisers who are affiliate members of the Society of Trust and Estate Practitioners (STEP) and Chartered Financial Planners.
+Wingate are experienced in providing tailored investment advice to trustees and to those who are considering establishing a trust.
+Not only do we provide advice in managing the investments of a trust, but we also help you fulfil your role as a trustee ensuring that you meet your obligations and legal duties to give you peace of mind.
+Our advice is independent, and we have advisors who are affiliate members of the Society of Trust and Estate Practitioners (SETP) and Chartered Financial Planners.

 Put simply a trust is a legal arrangement where one or more people (the trustees) controls money or assets (called the trust property) which they must use for the benefit of one or more people (the beneficiaries).

 Trusts can be very effective in terms of tax planning and controlling how funds are managed and distributed during lifetime or after death.
 They are set up for a number of reasons, including: